bbros-dev/goose/book/src/blog/calibration.md

 particularly useful.
 Meaning we couldn't interactively explore them, and we didn't find a way to use its output with other tools.
-We didn't look too hard after we discovered pprof could be used with Criterion benchmarks (next), across so please let us know if we have overlooked anything significant.
+We didn't look too hard after we discovered pprof could be used with Criterion benchmarks (next), so please let us know if we have overlooked anything significant.

 ```BASH
 cargo install flamegraph